Bonk03/Project_kafka/README.md

 If message sending fails (e.g., Kafka connection loss), the producer is reset to None.

 The script retries creating a new KafkaProducer until Kafka is available again, then resumes sending logs.

+spark_job.py

+This script consumes web access logs from a Kafka topic, aggregates them in real time with Spark Structured Streaming, and continuously outputs the top three most-visited URLs in recent time windows to the console.

+1. Kafka Stream Ingestion

+Connects to a Kafka broker at kafka:9092.

+Subscribes to the topic web_logs.

+Reads all available messages from the earliest offset.

+Each Kafka message contains a JSON payload with a timestamp, URL, and user ID.

+2. JSON Parsing and Data Preparation

+Converts the Kafka message value (binary) into a string.

+Parses the JSON using a predefined schema (timestamp, url, user_id).

+Casts the timestamp into Spark’s native TimestampType.

+Keeps only timestamp and url fields for aggregation.

+3. Sliding Window Aggregation

+Groups log records into 10-minute windows that slide every 5 seconds.

+Counts the number of times each URL is accessed within each window.

+Ensures results are continuously updated as new events arrive.

+4. Filtering Current Results

+Filters out old windows, keeping only those that are ending near the current time.

+This ensures the aggregation focuses on the most recent user activity.

+5. Top URL Ranking

+Sorts the filtered results by descending access count.

+Selects the top 3 most-visited URLs for the current window.

+6. Console Output

+Writes results to the console in complete output mode, refreshing every 5 seconds.

+Displays the window time range, URL, and count of visits.

+Runs continuously until manually stopped.